 - Trigger Name: An optional name for your trigger.

 - Trigger Type: You can set a trigger to start a build on commits to a particular branch, or on commits that contain a particular tag.
 In either case, you can specify a regular expression with the branch or tag value to match.
+For information on acceptable regular expression syntax, see RE2 syntax.

 - Build Configuration: The